-DEAR SHAREHOLDERS,
+DEAR SHAREHOLDERS.

-On behalf of the Board of Directors of China Sunsine Chemical Holdings Ltd. ("China Sunsine" or "the Company", together with its subsidiaries, collectively the "Group"), I am pleased to present the annual report for the financial year ended 31 December 2020 ("FY2020").
+On behalf of the Board of Directors of China Sunsine Chemical Holdings Ltd. ("China Sunsine" or "the Company", together with its subsidiaries, collectively the "Group"), I am pleased to present the annual report for the financial year ended 31 December 2021 ("FY2021").

-The global economy was ravaged by the unprecedented crisis brought about by the COVID-19 pandemic in 2020.
-According to the forecast made in January 2021 by the International Monetary Fund (IMF), the global economy contracted 3.5% in 2020.
-However, China's economy rebounded strongly in the second half of the year after practically stalling in the first half.
-Thanks to its success in largely containing the pandemic, China's economy grew by 2.3% for the whole year, making it the first and only major economy in the world to achieve economic growth in 2020.
+Although the global economy is still affected by the COVID-19 pandemic, it is gradually recovering from the devastating consequences from 2020.
+According to the forecast made in January 2022 by the International Monetary Fund (IMF), the global economy grew by 5.9% in 2021.
+However, China's economy strongly rebounded thanks to its success in effectively containing the pandemic.
+It grew by 8.1% for the whole year, making it the fastest growing major economy in the world in 2021.